 TRUSTEE: Billie Jean Mallison.
-Resident of Washington Historic District for 33 years, President Eureka Square Condo Association; retired Beaufort County Social Worker 25 years, MIT degree Early Childhood Education, Interests Local History, how the past effects the present, greater understanding my affect our future.
+A resident of Washington Historic District for 33 years, President Eureka Square Condo Association; retired Beaufort County Social Worker 25 years, MIT degree Early Childhood Education, Interests Local History, how the past effects the present, greater understanding may affect our future.

 TRUSTEE: Pat Vore.
 A 20 year resident of Beaufort County with a love for Washington and it’s rich history.
 Retired after practicing as a registered nurse for 40 years.
 Currently an amateur historian and volunteer librarian for the First United Methodist Church, Washington, and member of Beaufort County Choral Society.